DATA PROTECTION AND GENERAL DATA PROTECTION REGULATIONS (GDPR)

 General Data Protection Regulations (GDPR)

-With the introduction of the General Data Protection Regulations in May 2018, the Trust and Trust schools are currently reviewing their data protection arrangements to ensure they comply with the new regulations.
+With the introduction of the General Data Protection Regulations on 25th May 2018, the Trust and Trust schools have reviewed their data protection arrangements to ensure they comply with the new regulations.

 How does Data Protection legislation protect personal data?